TULiberalArts/Psychology/pages/research.md

 ---
 [![Psychology Brochure](https://github.com/TULiberalArts/Psychology/blob/master/media/resized%20Brochure%20homepage.png?raw=true)](https://liberalarts.temple.edu/sites/liberalarts/files/TU_Psych_Viewbook_Layout_Final_OFFICIAL%20%281%29.pdf){:.img-right}
 ## Big Questions, Vital Answers
-At the heart of our program is our award-winning faculty.
+Our award-winning faculty is at the heart of our program.
 Nationally recognized scientists and practicing psychologists investigate how people think, feel, and develop using state-of-the-art methods in behavioral and cognitive neuroscience, and clinical, developmental and social psychology.

-Research is conducted in our world-renowned laboratories that address a wide-range of human conditions and behavior.
+The research conducteded in our world-renowned laboratories addresses a wide-range of human conditions and behaviors.
 There are many opportunities for students to participate in faculty research or conduct independent study under faculty supervision.

 ## Temple University Labs